 Target September for warm sea without crowds.
 Book July–August five to six months ahead.
 Skip November–March: the island is closed.

-File closes at HIGH.
+File closes at VERY HIGH.
 Book direct two to three months out for value positioning in Oia.
 Skip if a polished new-build feel matters; the cave walls are the point and they show their age.